microsoft/Project-Yellowstone-Documentation/business-central/purchases-landing-page.md

 - **Navigation**: Use the tabs at the bottom of the report to navigate between different pages.
 - **Filters**: Apply filters to narrow down the data to specific time periods, categories, or other dimensions.
 - **Drill-Down**: Click on data points to drill down into more detailed views and uncover deeper insights.

+## Understanding the data model
+The following data is used to populate the report content:
+- Item
+- Location
+- Purchase Budget
+- Purchaser
+- Purchases
+- Vendor

 ## Additional Resources